hiroshinishio/gateway-operator/docs/api-reference.md

 #### DataPlaneKonnectExtensionStatus

-DataPlaneStatus defines the observed state of DataPlane
+DataPlaneKonnectExtensionStatus defines the observed state of DataPlaneKonnectExtension.